trendscenter/coinstac/packages/coinstac-headless-client/README.md

 # COINSTAC Headless Client

-The headless client allows a static dataset(s) to be made available to the larger COINSTAC ecosystem, giving the ability for others to run pipelines using your data without it ever leaving your systems.
+The headless client allows a static dataset(s) to be made available to the larger COINSTAC ecosystem, giving the ability for others to run pipelines using your data without it ever leaving your system

 ## Setup
 ### System Requirements